haosulab/ManiSkill/README.md

 - `--obs-mode=rgbd`: (not included in the script above) specify the observation mode as `rgbd` to replay the trajectory.
 If `--save-traj`, the saved trajectory will contain the RGBD observations.
 RGB images are saved as uint8 and depth images (multiplied by 1024) are saved as uint16.
 - `--obs-mode=pointcloud`: (not included in the script above) specify the observation mode as `pointcloud`.
 We encourage you to further process the point cloud instead of using this point cloud directly.
 - `--obs-mode=state`: (not included in the script above) specify the observation mode as `state`.
 Note that the `state` observation mode is not allowed for challenge submission.
-- `--use-env-states`: use the recorded state to set the environment after the action is replayed at each step.
-It is necessary to replay trajectories recorded by MPC or RL (e.g., tasks migrated from ManiSkill1).
+- `--use-env-states`: For each time step $t$, after replaying the action at this time step and obtaining a new observation at $t+1$, set the environment state at time $t+1$ as the recorded environment state at time $t+1$.
+This is necessary for successfully replaying trajectories for the tasks migrated from ManiSkill1.

 </details>